 Probably a huge number of:

 That’s all right, many of these factors are so deeply rooted that it would be very hard to deprive some of the elements of this industry.
 But many of these procedures can be simplified and thanks to our agile approach you can save a lot of time and money.
 Wherever people entrust their money in trust to the company, there is no room for any kind of mistakes or time-consuming procedures.
 Often, our main task is to simplify everything that is too complicated and requires many customer activities.

-It’s a key to limit user interaction and relieve the management side.
-Thanks to this whole process runs consistently and without major problems.
-Creating solutions which implementation requires mutual cooperation.
+It’s key to limit user interaction and relieve the management side.
+Thanks to this whole process run consistently and without major problems.
+Creating solutions in which implementation requires mutual cooperation.

 The use of new communication channels and the tools used for this purpose incredibly increase effectiveness.
 At the moment when you do not have to send an email with a simple query, you do it via communicator, for example Slack or Skype.
 You save time.
 Simple and effective solution that saves time and does not fill the mailbox.
 Another important issue is the need to digitize most of the processes that were previously prepared using a traditional sheet of paper and binders.
 The need of professionalization is directly connected with withdrawal from traditional methods such as a piece of paper.